TexasEscapes.comWe Take Texas Personally

 After Courthouses and City Halls, Carnegie Libraries were the most photographed buildings from this period, although it was nearly a three-way tie with asylums and sanitariums.
 (Where people were thought to go when they read too much.)
 In the twenties, all three lead categories were swept aside by Hotel postcards, possibly because they were free in the lobby and there’s always the desire to show off to the folks back home that you always stay in a hotel with indoor plumbing, even if it’s just for the novelty of it.

 Even today, most postcard dealers maintain a separate category for Carnegie Libraries.
-While every town had a City Hall, however humble, and every county seat a Courthouse, a library especially a Carnegie Library was a source of civic pride.
+While every town had a City Hall, however humble, and every county seat a Courthouses, a library especially a Carnegie Library was a source of civic pride.
 Carnegie Libraries had to be applied for, which means at least one member of the community could write.
 Courthouses merely proved that your town had lawyers.

 Visit Razed in Texas to see postcards of the following cities’ lost libraries: